-ABC TV
+ABC NEWS

-ABC requires credit be given to ABC News for any actualities used.
-DO NOT use any ABC News employees, including correspondents, reporters, commentators and stringers.
+DO NOT use the voices of any ABC News anchors, correspondents, reporters, commentators and stringers.

-THIS WEEK - VOA has received permission to record the entire This Week Sunday talk show to use content of particular interest to our audiences.
-However, with this permission there are some restrictions listed below:

-- 1. We are only authorized to excerpt up to two (2) minutes of the program. - 2.
-Material may be posted on VOA's websites only if it is part of a VOA television program. - 3.
-Use of the ABC talent should be kept to a minimum in the story.
-This is the ONLY exemption to the Domestic Feed NewsOne contract requirement preventing use ABC correspondents or other ABC talent in VOA programming. - 4.
-Excerpted material cannot be used after three (3) days and the This Week program cannot be archived for future use. - 5.
-This permission is ONLY for the ABC This Week program.
+- This Week VOA has received permission to record the entire Sunday talk show to use content of particular interest to our audiences.
+However, with this permission there are some restrictions listed below: - We are authorized to excerpt up to two (2) minutes of the program. - Material may be posted on VOA's websites only if it is part of a VOA television program. - Use of ABC talent should be kept to a minimum in the story.
+This is the ONLY exemption to the restriction on using ABC News talent in VOA programming. - Excerpted material cannot be used after three (3) days and the This Week program cannot be archived for future use. - This permission is ONLY for This Week.